bigdoods/ifc-tech.org/docs/contribute/write-new-topic.md

   <tr>
     <td>Tutorial</td>
     <td>A tutorial page shows how to accomplish a goal that is larger than a single task.
 Typically a tutorial page has several sections, each of which has a sequence of steps.
-For example, a tutorial might provide a walkthrough of a code sample that illustrates a certain feature of Kubernetes.
+For example, a tutorial might provide a walkthrough of a code sample that illustrates a certain feature of IFC.
 Tutorials can include surface-level explanations, but should link to related concept topics for deep explanations.</td>
   </tr>

   <tr>
     <td>Concept</td>
-    <td>A concept page explains some aspect of Kubernetes.
-For example, a concept page might describe the Kubernetes Deployment object and explain the role it plays as an application is deployed, scaled, and updated.
+    <td>A concept page explains some aspect of IFC.
+For example, a concept page might describe the IFC Deployment object and explain the role it plays as an application is deployed, scaled, and updated.
 Typically, concept pages don't include sequences of steps, but instead provide links to tasks or tutorials.</td>
   </tr>

 </table>